DelinQu/delinqu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am currently a Ph.D. student since 2022, advised by [Prof.Xuelong Li](https://scholar.google.com/citations?user=ahUibskAAAAJ&hl=zh-CN), at the School of Computer Science, [Fudan University](https://www.fudan.edu.cn/en/) (FDU), Shanghai, China.
-I'm also a Research Intern of [Shanghai AI Lab](http://www.shlab.org.cn/).
+I'm also a Research Intern of [Shanghai AI Lab](http://www.shlab.org.cn/) and [Tele-AI](https://github.com/Tele-AI).
 My research interests are in the area of 3D Computer Vision and Embodied AI, specifically in Physic World Understanding & Simulation, Multimodal Generative Models and NeRF & 3D Gaussian.
 Open to collaboration! 😊

 Previously, I obtained my Bachelor's degree in the College of Computer Science and Electronic Engineering from [Hunan University](http://www-en.hnu.edu.cn/), 3.86/4.0, Changsha, China.